 The pace of global change is ageing company lifecycles more rapidly.
-Innovation focus needs to shift beyond products to the ways that companies operate.
+Corporate Innovation focus needs to shift beyond products to the ways that companies operate.

 The Business models and Revenue models that new age organisations use are often not that different to the past but are often applied in new ways; enabled by new technologies.
 When certain “catalysts” are put in place, they drive conversion.
 Executives, managers and leaders at all levels need to find ways to have the tools to diagnose and structure their NEXT activities to thrive.